-At a minimum, the canopy, umbrella or other temporary structure or device used to provide shade must prevent: - (a) Objects within the area of blocked sunlight from casting a shadow; and - (b) Heat in the shaded area from defeating the purpose of shade by preventing the body of an employee from cooling. - 5.
-As used in this section, "shade" means a blockage of direct sunlight. - Sec.
+At a minimum, the canopy, umbrella or other temporary structure or device used to provide shade must prevent: - (a) Objects within the area of blocked sunlight from casting a shadow; and - (b) Heat in the shaded area from defeating the purpose of the shade by preventing the body of an employee from cooling.

+- 4. As used in this section, "shade" means a blockage of direct sunlight. - Sec.
 10. 1.
-An employer shall provide training on the following topics to all supervisory and non-supervisory employees who may be affected by issues relating to heat illness:

-- (a) Working conditions that create the possibility that heat illness could occur, including: - (1) Air temperature; - (2) Relative humidity; - (3) Radiant heat from the sun and other sources; - (4) Conductive heat from the ground and other sources; - (5) The movement of air; - (6) The severity and duration of workloads; and - (7) Protective clothing and personal protective equipment worn by an employee. - (b) The personal risk factors for heat illness. - (c) The employer's procedures for complying with the requirements of sections 7, 8 and 9 of this regulation. - (d) The importance of frequent consumption of small quantities of water, up to 4 cups per hour, when the work environment is hot and an employee is likely to be sweating more than usual in the performance of his or her duties. - (e) The importance of acclimatization. - (f) The different types of heat illness and the common signs and symptoms of heat illness. - (g) The importance to an employee of immediately reporting to the employer, directly or through a supervisor for the employer, signs or symptoms of heat illness in the employee or in a coworker. - (h) The employer's procedures for: - (1) Responding to symptoms of possible heat illness, including how medical services will be provided should they become necessary;
+An employer shall provide training on the following topics to all supervisory and nonsupervisory employees who may be affected by issues relating to heat illness: - (a) Working conditions that create the possibility that heat illness could occur, including: - (1) Air temperature; - (2) Relative humidity; - (3) Radiant heat from the sun and other sources; - (4) Conductive heat from the ground and other sources; - (5) The movement of air; - (6) The severity and duration of workloads; and - (7) Protective clothing and personal protective equipment worn by an employee. - (b) The personal risk factors for heat illness. - (c) The employer's procedures for complying with the requirements of sections 7, 8 and 9 of this regulation. - (d) The importance of frequent consumption of small quantities of water, up to 4 cups per hour, when the work environment is hot and an employee is likely to be sweating more than usual in the performance of his or her duties. - (e) The importance of acclimatization. - (f) The different types of heat illness and the common signs and symptoms of heat illness. - (g) The importance to an employee of immediately reporting to the employer, directly or through a supervisor for the employer, signs or symptoms of heat illness in the employee or in a coworker. - (h) The employer's procedures for:

-- (2) Contacting emergency medical services and, if necessary, for transporting an employee to a location where the employee can be reached by a provider of emergency medical services; and - (3) Ensuring that, in the event of an emergency, clear and precise directions to the work site can and will be provided as needed to emergency responders. - 2.
-Before assigning a supervisor to supervise employees working in the heat, an employer shall provide the supervisor with training on the following topics: - (a) The information which is required to be provided to the supervisor in training pursuant to subsection 1. - (b) The procedures which the supervisor is to follow: - (1) To implement the applicable provisions of subsection 1; and - (2) When an employee exhibits symptoms consistent with possible heat illness, including procedures for responding to an emergency. - Sec.
+- (1) Responding to symptoms of possible heat illness, including how medical services will be provided should they become necessary; - (2) Contacting emergency medical services and, if necessary, transporting an employee to a location where the employee can be reached by a provider of emergency medical services; and - (3) Ensuring that, in the event of an emergency, clear and precise directions to the work site can and will be provided as needed to emergency responders. - 2.
+Before assigning a supervisor to supervise employees working in the heat, an employer shall provide the supervisor with training on the following topics: - (a) The information which is required to be provided to the supervisor pursuant to subsection 1. - (b) The procedures which the supervisor is to follow: - (1) To implement the applicable provisions of subsection 1; and - (2) When an employee exhibits symptoms consistent with possible heat illness, including procedures for responding to an emergency. - Sec.
 11. If an employee shows signs of heat illness or demonstrates symptoms of heat illness, his or her employer must: - 1.
 Relieve the employee from duty; - 2.
-Provide the employee with sufficient means to reduce his or her body temperature to a deep body temperature of not higher than 100.4 degrees Fahrenheit or 38 degrees Celsius; and - 3.
-Monitor the employee to determine whether medical attention is necessary. - Sec.
-12. Each employee is responsible for monitoring his or her own personal risk factors for heat illness, including, without limitation, consumption of water or other acceptable beverages to ensure hydration.
+Provide the employee with sufficient means to reduce his or her body temperature to a body temperature of not higher than 100.4 degrees Fahrenheit or 38 degrees Celsius; and - 3.
+Monitor the employee to determine whether medical attention is necessary.